Loss and Preservation

 As in the projects of the Sloth Conservation Foundation

-between nature and design, between calm and expression.
+between nature and design, between tranquility and expression.

 Loss and preservation – a shared truth